 5.2.22.
 One element a CCP should consider in its margin system is how intraday exposure is addressed.
-The PFMI provide that a CCP should have the authority and operational capacity to make intraday margin calls and payments, both scheduled and unscheduled, to participants.75 A CCP faces the risk that its exposure to its participants can change rapidly as a result of changes in prices, positions or both.
-Adverse price movements, as well as participants building larger positions through new trading (and settlement of maturing trades), can rapidly increase a CCP's exposures to its participants.76 This exposure can relate to intraday changes in both prices and positions.
-For the purposes of addressing these and other forms of risk that may arise intraday, a CCP should address and monitor on an ongoing basis how such risks affect all components of its margin system, including initial margin, variation margin and addon charges.
+The PFMI provide that a CCP should have the authority and operational capacity to make intraday margin calls and payments, both scheduled and unscheduled, to participants.89 A CCP faces the risk that its exposure to its participants can change rapidly as a result of intraday changes in prices, positions, or both; ie adverse price movements, as well as participants building larger positions through new trading (and settlement of maturing trades).90 For the purposes of addressing these and other forms of risk that may arise intraday, a CCP should address and monitor on an ongoing basis how such risks affect all components of its margin system, including initial margin, variation margin and add-on charges.

 5.2.23.
 In this vein, a CCP should identify, establish and implement clear triggers and thresholds to recalculate margin requirements on an intraday basis.
 This may be particularly relevant for a CCP that services markets and products where intraday exposures tend to be larger than end-of-day exposures because of specific features, such as the settlement process.
 For example, a CCP could recalculate its intraday margin requirements on an ongoing basis, taking into account new cleared positions and current market prices.
 A CCP could also establish and implement intraday margin triggers related to changes to exposure.
-If recalculation of margin intraday is not feasible, the CCP should take appropriate steps to ensure that the intraday risks are adequately covered, such as through expansive MPOR or closeout periods (see paragraphs 5.2.4 through 5.2.8) or stress testing (see paragraphs 3.2.35 and 3.2.43), in order to ensure observance of the PFMI coverage requirements via prefunded financial resources on an ongoing basis.
+If recalculation of margin intraday is not feasible, the CCP should take appropriate steps to ensure that the intraday risks are adequately covered, such as through more expansive MPOR (see paragraphs 5.2.4-7) or stress testing (see paragraphs 3.2.39 and 3.2.40), in order to ensure observance of the PFMI coverage standards via prefunded financial resources on an ongoing basis.
 In addition, and as appropriate, a CCP could consider implementing a backstop mechanism such as an intraday margin call conducted whenever the uncovered margin liability for a particular participant exceeds a specified risk-based measure.

 5.2.24.
-The regular collection of margin prevents uncollateralised current exposures from accumulating and mitigates the potential future exposures a CCP might face.
+The regular collection of margin prevents uncollateralised current exposures from accumulating.
 In addition, a CCP should be able to monitor, and perform intraday margin calculations for, regular or ad hoc intraday margin calls.
 For example, a CCP could implement such measures as it monitors erosion of the margin held in relation to the observed changes in intraday credit exposures to its participants' portfolios.